turkishdelightmu/meeting-app/README.md

 # Meeting Note Cleaner (MVP)

-Meeting Note Cleaner is a Next.js 14 App Router project for transforming raw meeting transcripts into structured notes.
+Meeting Note Cleaner is a Next.js 14 App Router project for transforming raw meeting transcripts into structured notes

 This repository currently includes **Steps 1–8** of the implementation plan.